-- AEGON Sony Life Insurance Co., Ltd. is valued at ¥3.8 billion, which is equal to net asset value plus reserve for price fluctuations and contingency reserve, minus intangible fixed assets, reinsurance credits on modified coinsurance (to be amortized in the future) and Insurance Business Law Article 113 deferred assets, plus the tax effect equivalent on Insurance Business Law Article 113 deferred assets, multiplied by the participation rate. - Sony Life Singapore Pte.
+- AEGON Sony Life Insurance Co., Ltd. is valued at ¥2.7 billion, which is equal to net asset value plus reserve for price fluctuations and contingency reserve, minus intangible fixed assets and reinsurance credits on modified coinsurance (to be amortized in the future), multiplied by the participation rate. - Sony Life Singapore Pte.
 Ltd. is valued at book value under Japanese GAAP adjusted for unrealized gains/losses due to foreign exchange rate movement (after tax), which is ¥0.3 billion. - Other companies are valued at book value under Japanese GAAP, which is ¥8.0 billion.